Elena Kats-Chernin: Career

 Since returning to Australia in 1994, Kats-Chernin has written several operas, a ballet, two piano concertos and compositions for many performers and ensembles, including the Australian Chamber Orchestra, the Australian World Orchestra, the Sydney Symphony, the Melbourne Symphony, the Adelaide Symphony, the Tasmanian Symphony, and the Australian Brandenburg Orchestra.

 She was commissioned to write a piece, Page Turn, for the 2000 Sydney International Piano Competition.
 In 2009, Kats-Chernin was commissioned by the National Museum of Australia to write Garden of Dreams, an orchestral piece named for one of the architectural features of the museum, which premiered at the museum the same year.
 Kats-Chernin's other works include Charleston Noir for solo piano, Rockhampton Garden Symphonies with Mark Svendsen for solo voices, mixed choirs and orchestra, and Wild Swans (ABC Classics) a collaboration with choreographer Meryl Tankard.

 She has thrice collaborated with TV channels ZDF and Arte, writing soundtracks to accompany their restorations of classic silent films: the 1995 restoration of Victor Sjöström's The Phantom Carriage, the 1999 restoration of G. W. Pabst's The Devious Path, and the 2005 restoration of Billy Wilder and Robert Siodmak's People on Sunday.

 Her music was featured at the opening ceremonies of the 2000 Sydney Olympic Games and the 2003 Rugby World Cup, and at the conclusion of the 2018 Commonwealth Games.

 Kats-Chernin's "Eliza Aria" from Wild Swans was used in Lloyds TSB's 2007 television advertisements in Britain.
 One of Kats-Chernin's ragtime pieces for piano, "Russian Rag", is used as the New York theme in Adam Elliot's ACTAA-nominated animated feature, Mary and Max.
 Two ensemble arrangements of "Russian Rag" were used as the theme of ABC Radio National's Late Night Live program until 2010, when Wild Swans then became the program's theme until the end of 2015.

 She has won numerous music composition prizes in Australia, and her pieces are regularly broadcast on ABC Classic.
-Her pieces have featured in ten of the station's annual Classic 100 Countdowns.
+As of 2026, her pieces have featured in eleven of the station's annual Classic 100 Countdowns.
 In 2025, Kats-Chernin was the most popular female composer listed in the countdown, with three entries: Eliza Aria at 24, Butterflying at 52 and Russian Rag at 58.

 A portrait of Kats-Chernin by Australian portrait artist Wendy Sharpe was acquired by the National Portrait Gallery (Australia) in 2019.

 Kats-Chernin is a represented composer of the Australian Music Centre.

 Honours and awards

-Elena Kats-Chernin was appointed an Officer of the Order of Australia (AO) in January 2019 "for distinguished service to the performing arts, particularly to music, as an orchestral, operatic and chamber music composer".
+Kats-Chernin was appointed an Officer of the Order of Australia (AO) in January 2019 "for distinguished service to the performing arts, particularly to music, as an orchestral, operatic and chamber music composer".